rhyslwells/Data-Archive/content/standardised/Decision Tree.md

 Decision Tree Structure are a flowchart-like model where each internal node represents a decision based on a feature, branches represent outcomes, and leaf nodes represent final predictions.

+Splits data recursively based on feature importance, forming a tree-like structure.

-The decision tree algorithm calculates the Gini impurity for each possible split and selects the one with the lowest impurity.
+The decision tree algorithm calculates the [[Gini impurity]] for each possible split and selects the one with the lowest impurity.
 Use to make predictions on new data, the algorithm traverses the decision tree from the root node to a leaf node, following decision rules based on input features.
 Once it reaches a leaf node, it assigns the corresponding class label or prediction.

 ![[Pasted image 20240404154526.png|500]]
 ### Key Concepts